SvgDiagram

 Unlike images, SVGs are resolution-independent and can be manipulated through CSS, JavaScript, and even create interactive and adaptive visualizations.

-This article explores how SVG can be used to build complex diagrams that update dynamically based on metric data, also real-time.
+This article explores how SVG can be used to build complex diagrams that update dynamically based on metric data, also in real-time.

-Adding SVG into widgets
+Adding SVG to widgets

-When defining a widget you can leverage a built-in JavaScript SvgDiagram class based on the public SVG.js (v3.2.4) library, which provides a rich set of functions for creating and manipulating SVG elements.
+When defining a widget, you can leverage a built-in JavaScript SvgDiagram class based on the public SVG.js (v3.2.4) library, which provides a rich set of functions for creating and manipulating SVG elements.

-To start using this class, you must include it into your widgetā€™s Dependencies.
+To start using this class, you must include it in your widget’s Dependencies.

 In the following widget code example, you can see how to use the SvgDiagram class to create and update an SVG diagram.